flipt-io/flipt/examples/tracing/zipkin/README.md

 # Zipkin Example

-This example shows how you can run Flipt with a Zipkin sidecar application in Docker.
+This example shows how you can run Flipt with a Zipkin application in Docker.

 !['Zipkin Example'](../../images/zipkin.png)